Exam 3 Study Guide

 Bigtable comprises a client library (linked with the user’s code), a master server that coordinates activity, and many tablet servers.
 Each tablet server is responsible for managing multiple tablets.
 Depending on the size of the tablets, it may manage from tens to thousands of tablets.
 Tablet servers can be added or removed dynamically.
 Tablet data is stored within GFS (Google File System) and tablet servers run on the same machines as GFS chunkservers.
 A tablet server handles read/write requests for its tablets and splits tablets when they grow large.

 The master assigns tablets to tablet servers, balances tablet server load, and handles schema changes (table and column family creations).
 It tries to run the tablet server on the same GFS chunkserver that holds data for that tablet.
-The master is also responsible for garbage collection of files in GFS and managing schema changes (table and column family creation).
+The master is also responsible for garbage collection of unneeded files (e.g., old SSTables in a tablet) and managing schema changes (table and column family creation).

 In Bigtable, Chubby is used to ensure there is only one active master, store the bootstrap location of Bigtable data, discover tablet servers, store Bigtable schema information, and store access control lists.
 Chubby stores the location of the root tablet, which is the top level of the three-layer-deep balanced tree.
-The top two layers of the tree are metadata tablets, which do not contain table data but only information to locate the tablet that is responsible for a particular key.
+The top two layers of the tree are metadata tablets, which do not contain table data but only information to locate the tablet that is responsible for a particular range of key values.

 Bigtable relies on GFS for protecting its data from loss but can be configured for replication to multiple Bigtable clusters in different data centers to ensure availability.
-Data propagation is asynchronous and results in an eventually consistent model.
+Data propagation for this replication is asynchronous and results in an eventually consistent model.

 Cassandra NoSQL database